 A better alternative to a buyer rebate is a cash back reward, such as Clever Cash Back.
 With Clever Cash Back, eligible buyers get 0.5% of the purchase price back after closing.

-Clever Cash Back, like a home buyer rebate, is only available in 41 states.
+Clever Cash Back, like a home buyer rebate, is only available in the 41 states where commission refunds are legal.
 But unlike a rebate, it typically doesn’t require lender approval and you can spend the money however you want.

 UpNest buyer rebate

 0.5% of the sale price